-Chicken Pot Pie in a Galette is so much better than the traditional version and easy to make and adapt with your favorite vegetables.
+Homemade Chicken Pot Pie Galette is even better than the traditional version and easy to make and adapt with your favorite vegetables.
 Freezes well for leftovers.

-While chicken pot pie is one of my comfort foods, no one else in my family likes them, I think it’s because many recipes include peas.
+While chicken pot pie is one of my comfort foods, no one else in my family likes it, I think it’s because most recipes include peas.
 I was determined to win approval on this so I got input on what vegetables they would tolerate and I tweaked it to fit our likes and dislikes and came up with a winner.

 For the inside, I used left-over rotisserie chicken, and fresh corn and potatoes, no peas or carrots.
 I added baby gold potatoes cut into small pieces.
 We really liked the texture and flavor the potatoes added.
-To the fresh vegetables, I made a roux with just a little cream.
+To the vegetables, I made a roux with just a little cream.
 It wasn’t runny and drippy like pot pie can be.
-This delicious filling and savory crust created a new addition to our family dinners and one I will share when someone is under the weather and needs some comfort food.
+This delicious filling and savory crust created a rustic addition to our family dinners.

 How do you make a chicken pot pie galette

-Step 2: Roll out onto a sheet of parchment paper, if it gets too warm and sticky, place it back in the refrigerator before adding the filling.
+Step 5: Roll out the pie crust onto a sheet of parchment paper, if it gets too warm and sticky, place it back in the refrigerator so it’s easier to handle before adding the filling.

 Let the galette rest for about 5 minutes before cutting so the filling can set.
-I love the flaky crust and the savory fillings.
+I love the flaky crust combined with the savory filling.
 It also freezes great, just reheat in the oven and the crust stays flaky.

 More Galette recipes